-I think applying new techniques to well-established paradigms, while challenging, has lots of potential with regards to making valuable contributions to a field.
+Applying new techniques to well-established paradigms, while challenging, has lots of potential with regards to making valuable contributions to a field.
 To that end, I developed an EEG-friendly version of the well-established misinformation effect paradigm drawing on the materials of Okado & Stark (2005) and conducted an exploratory investigation with a college student sample, utilizing a 24-hour delay between event + misinformation exposure and test.
-My findings (recently published in the Neurobiology of Learning and Memory~!) showed the neural signature of true memories to display evidence of increased levels of attentional and recollective activity relative to false memories, suggesting a possible mechanism for distinguishing between true and false event memories (at least on a relative ranking scale) within a reasonable period of intervening time.
+My findings (published in the Neurobiology of Learning and Memory) showed the neural signature of true memories to display evidence of increased levels of attentional and recollective activity relative to false memories, suggesting a possible mechanism for distinguishing between true and false event memories (at least on a relative ranking scale) within a reasonable period of intervening time.

 We’ve recently wrapped up a series of projects investigating oscillatory encoding activity on the misinformation paradigm, linking basic attentional processes to misinformation susceptibility and source monitoring failures (all which are currently under review) so watch this space for more news on that soon~!
 One thing I can share from that project is this beautiful P300 component extraction result.

 Kiat, J.E., Belli, R.F.
 A High-Density EEG Investigation of Misinformation Effect : Differentiating between True and False Perceptual Episodic Memories.
 141, 199-208.

 Kiat, J.E., Belli, R.F.
 (2015, November).
 A High-Density EEG investigation of the Misinformation Effect: Differentiating between True and False Memories.
 Poster presented at the Psychonomic Society Annual Scientific Meeting, Chicago, IL.
 Poster Link

 Kiat, J.E., Belli, R.F.
 Neural Activity during Event Encoding and Subsequent False Memory Formation Susceptibility. (in review)